ahmadalfy/blog/_posts/2024-10-19-linking-directly-to-web-page-content.md

 ### Update, 20th Oct, 2024

-It turns out that the ability to generate a link to a specific piece of text is already built into Chromium-based browsers, as [Hostam Sultan](https://x.com/HosamSultan_) [clarified on X](https://x.com/HosamSultan_/status/1847768998349328553) (formerly Twitter).
+It turns out that the ability to generate a link to a specific piece of text is already built into Chromium-based browsers, as [Hosam Sultan](https://x.com/HosamSultan_) [clarified on X](https://x.com/HosamSultan_/status/1847768998349328553) (formerly Twitter).
 If you're using Chrome, simply highlight some text, right-click, and you'll find the "Copy link to highlight" option in the context menu.

 ### Additional resources